croz-ltd/nrich/nrich-registry/README.md

 ```

-`registryId` is class name to search, `propertyNameList` is a list of properties to search on that class. `searchParameter` and  `sortPropertyList` are not required but paging parameters are.
+`classFullName` is class name to search, `propertyNameList` is a list of properties to search on that class. `searchParameter` and  `sortPropertyList` are not required but paging parameters are.

 Response sent from server returns Springs pageable with list of entity instances: